Frequented Asked Questions for Students

 Can I still come in for a session if I’m just getting started on an assignment?

 Yes.
 If you have just been given an assignment and aren’t sure how to begin, you are welcome to visit the Writing Center to discuss your ideas with a tutor.
-Understand, however, that your tutor will not do your thinking for you.
-You will have to brainstorm, develop, and organize your own ideas for your paper.
-However, the tutor will listen to your ideas and show you different techniques for elaborating on and arranging your ideas into a tentative draft.
+The tutor will then help you brainstorm, develop, and organize your own ideas for your paper.

 Can I talk to my tutor about a grade I received on a paper?